back

 the 80's rock scene in San Diego

-I was 14 when I first stepped into Straita Head Sound.
+I was 15 when I first stepped into Straita Head Sound.
 This club was unique in that it had obtained its liquor license as a dinner theater and, therefore, was able to serve alcohol to the 21 and up crowd yet still allow those under 18 to get in.
 All they had to do was serve food to meet the legal requirements of "dinner theater".
 This loophole in the law kept the club profitable and allowed many of my age to see their first live rock show.
 While being banned from the stadium shows of Motley Crue, Def Leppard and Iron Maiden by overly cautious parents, seeing a "little local band" was considered mostly harmless and grudgingly permitted.
 How wrong they were.
 The bands that played Straita Head Sound were neither little nor harmless.
 This was rock 'n' roll placed directly in your face; something that massive stadium shows could never come close to achieving.

 Were you there?
 Have anything cool?
 Please email me.

-featuring photos, flyers, audio and video from the 80's SD rock scene
+from the 80's SD rock scene

 Do you remember other bands?
 Do you have songs to contribute?